Developer Friendly Thrift Request Logging

 While the above reserialize

-method works converting between any two protocols, we’ll need to apply a restriction that we are dealing with JSON to convert Array[Byte]
+method works converting between any two protocols, we’ll need to apply a restriction that

 to a String

-– something that cannot be done reliably with arbitrary binary data.
+– something that cannot be done reliably with

 class BinaryProtocolToJsonLoggingFilter(